open/close all folders

 - In the first episode, Amuro dispatches the second Zaku that attacked Side 7 by stabbing it through the cockpit with his beam saber - the first one he just cut in half, causing its reactor to go critical and subsequently punch a hole right through the side of the colony.

-- Mobile Suit Gundam 0080: War in the Pocket similarly has its final battle end with the Alex's beam saber stabbed through the cockpit of Bernie's Zaku.
+- Mobile Suit Gundam 0080: War in the Pocket similarly has its final battle end with the Alex's beam saber stabbed through the cockpit of Bernie's Zaku, though unlike Amuro's second kill in the original series it still blows up anyway.

-- The introduction of D.D.
-Ivanov, one of the primary antagonist in Macross Zero is this.
+- Macross Zero: The introduction of D.D.
+Ivanov, one of the primary antagonists, is this.
 Captain Roy Focker had just saved a newbie from getting Macross Missile Massacre'd to death, and said newbie gets sniped in the cockpit for Roy's trouble.

 - Referenced and averted in Sin City: To Hell And Back.
 One Mook tries this on Wallace.
 Wallace notes that it only works in the movies and that the mook should aim for the car, instead of the driver.